Beyoncé teams up with Tiffany & Co. for a Renaissance-inspired jewellery collection

 Price range and other details

-The Return to Tiffany® x Beyoncé collection launches on Tiffany.com on 29 July 2023, with items ranging from USD 275 to USD 700 (SGD 367 to SGD 934) approximately.
+The Return to Tiffany® x Beyoncé collection launches on Tiffany.com on 29 July 2023, with items ranging from USD 275 to USD 700 approximately.

 The new collection marks the continuation of Beyoncé and Tiffany & Co.’s long-lasting relationship that began way back in 2021 with the brand’s About Love campaign starring the American singer.
 However, this is the first time the singer is releasing her own jewellery collection.